MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-azure-policies.md

 ms.date: 07/25/2024
 ---

-# Enable Insights for Azure Stack HCI clusters at scale using Azure policies
+# Enable Insights for Azure Stack HCI at scale using Azure policies

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

-This document describes how to enable Insights for Azure Stack HCI at scale using Azure policies.
-To enable Insights for a single Azure Stack HCI cluster, see [Monitor Azure Stack HCI with Insights](./monitor-hci-single-23H2.md).
+This document describes how to enable Insights for Azure Stack HCI clusters at scale using [Azure policies](/azure/governance/policy/overview).
+To enable Insights for a single Azure Stack HCI cluster, see [Monitor Azure Stack HCI with Insights](./monitor-hci-single-23H2.md#enable-insights).

 ## About using Azure policies to enable Insights at scale

-To monitor Azure Stack HCI systems at scale with Insights, you need to enable Insights for each cluster individually.
+To monitor multiple Azure Stack HCI clusters with Insights, you need to enable Insights for each cluster individually.
 To simplify this process, you can use Azure policies to automatically enable Insights at the subscription or resource group level.
-These policies check the compliance of resources within their scope based on defined rules.
-You can remediate any non-compliant resources through remediation tasks.
-This section describes the sample policy definitions that you can use to create policy definitions for your scenario.
+These policies check the compliance of resources within their scope based on the defined rules.
+If any non-clompliant resources are found after assigning the policies, you can remediate them through remediation tasks.

+This section describes the Azure policies to use to enable Insights at scale.
+For each policy, it also provides policy definition template in JSON that you can use as-is to create policy definitions, or as a starting point for further customization.

 ### Policy to repair AMA

 For Azure Stack HCI clusters registered before Nov 2023, you need to repair cluster registration and Azure Monitor Agent (AMA) before configuring Insights again.
 For details, see [Troubleshoot clusters registered before November 2023](./monitor-hci-single.md#troubleshoot-clusters-registered-before-november-2023).

-To repair the cluster, uninstall AMA and then apply the repair Azure policy.

-The repair policy removes the registry key, if present, which determines the resource ID for which AMA collects data.

 Before applying this policy, keep in mind the following things:

 - This policy is applicable only to Azure Stack HCI, version 22H2 clusters.
 Apply it before any other policies to ensure AMA picks up the correct resource ID.
 - Uninstall AMA before applying this policy to set the correct resource ID.
 If AMA isn't uninstalled first, data might not appear.

+The policy to repair AMA performs the following functions:

+- Removes the registry key, if present, which determines the resource ID for which AMA collects data.

 <details>
   <summary><b>Expand this section to see the policy definition in JSON.</b></summary>